JustAnEric/CAT/CONTRIBUTING.md

     }
 }
 ```
-* **Running:** You can easily run new bundles if they were successfully compiled by just simply typing the prefix and subfix, seperated by a period: `bundlename.command`.
+* **Running:** You can easily run new bundles if they were successfully compiled by just simply typing the prefix/Bundle Name and subfix/Command, seperated by a period: `bundlename.command`.
 It is case-insensitive.